devfort/conch/README.markdown

 ## Vagrant

 There is also a rudimentary Vagrantfile.
-This brings up a machine will all the required packages installed.
+This brings up a machine with all the required packages installed.
 There are some manual steps to be taken at the end which I've not yet automated.

-Make sure you look at the Vagrantfile before using, as a few lines need commenting in or out depending on whether you are on a fort and what vagrant boxes you have locally.

 `make`, and `./conch`, will work straightaway; `make check` requires the extra manual setup.